 Customs Associates

-The basic principles of customs valuation set out that the customs value of goods is based on six hierarchical rules.
-The rules must be applied in turn to the import concerned and, once a customs value can be arrived at under that rule, no further action is taken (although rules 4 and 5 are interchangeable).
-The six rules in order are:
+Under WCO rules, one of the basic principles of customs valuation is that the customs value of goods is based on six hierarchical methods.
+The methods for valuing imported goods must be applied in turn and, once a customs value can be arrived at under a particular method, no further consideration of any of the other methods is needed (although rules 4 and 5 are interchangeable).
+The six methods in order are:

-2. identical goods imported within a reasonable time limit of other goods imported under a transaction value
+2. the value of identical goods imported within a reasonable time limit of other goods imported under a transaction value

-3. similar goods imported within a reasonable time limit to other goods imported at a transaction value
+3. the value of similar goods imported within a reasonable time limit to other goods imported at a transaction value

-4. the selling price in the Community less certain deductions
+4. the selling price in the UK less certain deductions

 5. the built up price